soulsmods/SoulsFormatsNEXT/README.md

 # SoulsFormats
-A .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.6 and .NET Standard 2.1.
+A .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.8 and .NET Standard 2.1.
+This library primarily supports:

+* Dark Souls
+* Demon's Souls
+* Dark Souls II
+* Dark Souls III
+* Bloodborne
+* Sekiro
+* Elden Ring
+* Armored Core VI

-Dark Souls, Demon's Souls, Bloodborne, and Sekiro are the main focus, but other From games may be supported to varying degrees.
+Other From games may be supported to varying degrees.
-A brief description of each supported format can be found in FORMATS.md, with further documentation for some formats.
+A brief description of each supported format can be found in [FORMATS.md](FORMATS.md), with further documentation for some formats.

 ## Usage
 Objects for most formats can be created with the static method Read, which accepts either a byte array or a file path.
 Using a path is preferable as it will be read with a stream, reducing memory consumption.